iRohitBajaj/pcc-customer-web/README.md

     in the `manifest.yml` file.

--   A PCC service has been created and configured for session-state caching and bound to the deployed application after creation.
+-   A PCC service has been created and configured for session-state caching and bound to the deployed application after deploying.
+    Later, you can add the service binding to the manifest.

 ## Duplicating the issue